From understanding expenses to starting a limited company, our downloadable business guides can help you.

 (This post will not receive any further updates after April 2017).

-Follow these legal rules and you won’t need a licence and will be acting legally:
+Follow these legal rules and not only will you not need a licence, but you’ll be acting legally, too:

 If the Gambling Commission considers that a lottery is illegal, it may require a discussion with the operator and, if this is not considered satisfactory, it has the option to take forward criminal proceedings, which may result in a fine or imprisonment.